gurnec/btcrecover/docs/Extract_Scripts.md

     Bitcoin Core encrypted master key, salt, iter_count, and crc in base64: lV/wGO5oAUM42KTfq5s3egX3Uhk6gc5gEf1R3TppgzWNW7NGZQF5t5U3Ik0qYs5/dprb+ifLDHuGNQIA+8oRWA==

-If you instead have a dump file of a Bitcoin Core wallet that was created by pywallet, just follow these same instructions except use the *extract-bitcoincore-mkey-from-pywallet.py* script instead.
+If you instead have a dump file of a Bitcoin Classic/XT/Core wallet that was created by pywallet, just follow these same instructions except use the *extract-bitcoincore-mkey-from-pywallet.py* script instead.

 When you (or someone else) runs *btcrecover* to search for passwords, you will not need your wallet file, only the output from *extract-bitcoincore-mkey.py*.
 To continue the example: